urnathan/libcody/README.md

 ## Packet Encoding

-The protocol is transactional.
+The protocol is turn-based.
 The compiler sends a block of one or more requests to the builder, then waits for a block of responses to all of those requests.
 If the builder needs to compile something to satisfy a request, there may be some time before the response.
 A builder may service multiple compilers concurrently, and it'll need some buffering scheme to deal with that.

-When multiple requests are in a transaction, the responses will be in corresponding order.
+When multiple requests are in a block, the responses are also in a block, and in corresponding order.

 Every request has a response.

 Requests and responses are user-readable text.
 It is not intended as a transmission medium to send large binary objects (such as compiled modules).
-It is presumed the builder and the compiler share a file system, for that kind of thing.
+It is presumed the builder and the compiler share a file system, for that kind of thing.<sup><a href="#3">3</a></sup>

 Messages characters are encoded in UTF8.